 The holotype (UCMP 8121, University of California Museum of Paleontology, Berkeley) is difficult to interpret, according to Motani (2000).
 The key feature of Omphalosaurus is the presence of rounded teeth that do not form a single tooth row, but are established, almost randomly, along the premaxilla and dentary.
 The maxilla (Fig. 2) appears edentulous.
 The extent of the splenials is also unmatched, including an elongated symphysis.
 Motani (2004) concluded that the Wiman (1911) Spitzbergen material consisted of several distinct genera.

 Motani (2004) nested Omphalosaurus outside of the Ichthyopterygia, more basal than Utatsusaurus.
 This is always a problem nesting enigmas at the base of any clade without including further outgroups.

-I have not attempted a phylogenetic analysis of Omphalosaurus, but I agree with Motani (2004) who nested it outside the Ichthyopterygia.
-If it is indeed a sister to Sinosaurosphargis and Largocephalosaurus, as it appears based on the extent of the splenials, then Omphalosaurus nested just inside the Enaliosauria derived from a sister to Hovasaurus and Claudiosaurus.
+A phylogenetic analysis of Omphalosaurus (Fig. 4), agrees with Motani (2004) who nested it outside the Ichthyopterygia.
+Way outside.
+It is indeed a sister to Sinosaurosphargis and Largocephalosaurus, as it appears based on the extent of the splenials, then Omphalosaurus nested just outside the Enaliosauria derived from a sister to Hovasaurus and Claudiosaurus.
 That means it probably had a similar elongated post-cranial morphology.
 There are no indications of the unusually elongated transverse processes and carapace that characterize Largocephalosaurus and Sinosaurosphargis.
-Even so, this is a completely distinct clade apart from the Enaliosauria.
-Were these herbivores?
-I wonder.
+Even so, Omphalosaurus and its close sisters form a completely distinct clade apart from the Enaliosauria.

 Maisch, M 2010.
 Phylogeny, systematics, and origin of the Ichthyosauria – the state of the art.
 Palaeodiversiry 3: 151-214.
 (Full text PDF)